Baseball Coaching Staff

 His collegiate career started at Washington State University where he redshirted the 2009 season due to an arm injury.
 He then transferred to Tacoma Community College.
 While at Tacoma, Olson was named to the Western Region All Star Team and was named First Team Utility NWAC as a sophomore and helped Tacoma reach the NWAC Western Region finals.
 During his sophomore season with the Titans in 2011, he topped the squad with five saves and recorded a 1.86 ERA.
 At the plate, he appeared in all 40 games, knocked in a team high 34 RBI’s (12th overall in NWAC), batted .318 with 41 hits including seven doubles and four home runs.
 Olson’s big numbers as a hitter were also reflected by his .465 slugging percentage and a .431 on-base percentage.

-David graduated from Campbell University in Buies Creek, North Carolina with an undergraduate degree in Business Administration, and has also already completed his Master of Arts in Teaching.
+Olson graduated from Campbell University in Buies Creek, North Carolina with an undergraduate degree in Business Administration, and has also already completed his Master of Arts in Teaching.
+He and his wife Lauren reside in Mill Creek.

 Mark Yoshino Co-Head Coach